Prisons Are Gymnasiums

 - On Family Guy, Meg Griffin became capable of beating up her own family after spending only three months in prison.

 - In the 1990s Fox Spider-Man: The Animated Series cartoon, "Willie" Fisk underwent the physical and mental transformation needed to become Kingpin while in prison.
 When he went in, he was a tagalong butter-ball who got caught because he couldn't lift his own bulk onto a fire escape ladder.
 When he came out, he was a sumo wrestler in a good suit.

 - Parodied on Scooby-Doo!
 Mystery Incorporated when grade-school-age Mary Anne Gleardan is incarcerated and learns to lift enormous barbells and kill with her braids.

 - Averted in My Little Pony: Friendship Is Magic where it is explicitly said that being imprisoned in Tartarus weakened Tirek to the point that it took from his escape in "It's About Time" to "Twilight's Kingdom Part 1" (a grand total of 43 episodes in-between) for him to regain enough strength to start stealing magic again.

 - Bernard Hopkins learned to box in prison and bulked up significantly.
 When he came out, he went on to become one of most highly regarded middleweight champions of all time.

-- Bronson claims to do about 3000 press-ups a day.
+- The Real Life person on whom the title character of Bronson was based claims to do about 3000 press-ups a day.
 He even wrote a book called Solitary Fitness.